 It’s useful to note that there are multiple IOLs in every category, and each one has its own benefits and risks.
 It’s important to talk with your doctor about your lifestyle and specific vision needs.
 He or she can help you choose the right IOL for you.

 So, back to the question, “Will I need a new eyeglass prescription after cataract surgery?”
 The answer is maybe.
-But, you are likely to experience an improvement in both your vision and your quality of life.
+But, you are likely to experience an improvement in both your vision and ability to perform tasks prior to cataract surgery.